lambdapioneer/rollercoaster/docs/walkthrough.md

 Confirm with `y`.

-## 3) Running simulations (5min human time; 10h compute time)
+## 3) Running simulations (5min human time; 8h compute time)

 The following step starts the `parallelrunner.py` for all created simulation configurations.
-If you have chosen a simulated time span of `1h`, this can take up to 10h of wall time on a modern computer with 8 cores.
+If you have chosen a simulated time span of `1h`, this can take up to 8h of wall time on a modern computer.
+On my Laptop with an 8 core Intel i7 it runs for about two hour.
 It is safe to run this in the background.
 However, it has no mechanism to resume once cancelled.

 Run:
 ```
-./scripts/docker_04_run_parallelrunner.py
+./scripts/docker_04_run_parallelrunner.sh
 ```

 During the executing you will see updates of the individual tasks in a format like: `$SIMTIME $SIMNAME: progress 13.37%`.
 For every completed simulation it outputs a line in the format: `--- Finished 38 of 276 tasks ---`.
+Use this for an educated guess how long this will run on your machine.

 Once finished, run `ls pickles/*output | wc -l` to confirm that 276 new simulation result files have been created.